stevenkhl446/Core-InterpreterMJS/README.md

 # Interpreter for a Simple Language

+NOTE: change files to .mjs extension for ESmodule.

 This project is an interpreter for a simple programming language, built using JavaScript.
 It includes the following components:

 - **Tokenizer:** Converts the input source code into tokens.